Castux/devtut/GettingStarted.md

 - [Programming in Lua 1st ed.](http://www.lua.org/pil/contents.html): text book by the author of the language.
 Just as complete, but more accessible as learning material.
 - [lua-users wiki](http://lua-users.org/wiki/): snippets, FAQ, libraries...
 - [Google](http://www.google.com/) is your friend.

 ---

-# Course content

-A healthy mix of:

-- general knowledge about:
-	- computers
-	- programming
-	- programming languages
-	- other computer languages
-	- more computer stuff
-- algorithmics (how to solve problems)
-- Lua
-	- syntax
-	- semantics
-	- standard library
-- other libraries/frameworks
-	- interactive applications (games, basically)
-		- handling mouse/keyboard input
-		- graphical output
-	- introduction to network
-	- more if interested!

----